-- (a) Includes Regime and non-Regime operators. - (b) Contributions to be calculated in accordance with the Regulator's approved Costing Principles to Apply to the Public Transport Authority. - (c) Government contributions are not included. - (d) Government contributions are included when calculating the amount of net over-payments.
-These will be offset by a corresponding increase in the Ceiling. - 7.
-PTA is to establish in its accounting records an account to be known as the Over-payment Account. - 8.
-The Over-payment Account is to be credited with all over-payments that are equal to or less than the 10 percent amount allowable for breaches of the Ceiling level for the financial year. - 9.
-Any over-payment for the previous financial year shall be calculated by 31 July of each year and credited to the Over-payment Account.
-The overpayment will be treated as if it was credited to the Over-payment Account on 1 July of each year. - PTA will also credit to the Over-payment Account interest calculated daily on the balance from time to time standing to the credit of the Overpayment Account.
+- 7. PTA is to establish in its accounting records an account to be known as the Over-payment Account. - 8.
+The Over-payment Account is to be credited with all over-payments that are equal to or less than the 10 percent amount allowable for breaches of the Ceiling level for the financial year. - Any over-payment for the previous financial year shall be calculated by 31 July of each year and credited to the Over-payment Account.
+The overpayment will be treated as if it was credited to the Over-payment Account on 1 July of each year. - PTA will also credit to the Over-payment Account interest calculated daily on the balance from time to time standing to the credit of the Over-payment Account. - 11.
+Interest is to be credited at a rate equal to the 10 year long term bond rate as at 30 June each year but if 30 June falls on a day which is not a business day then the rate published on the first day after that date.

-- 11. Interest is to be credited at a rate equal to the 10 year long term bond rate as at 30 June each year but if 30 June falls on a day which is not a business day then the rate published on the first day after that date. - 12.
-At the end of the 3 year period commencing on 1 July 2003 and the end of each subsequent 3 year period the amount standing to the credit of the Over-payment Account must be distributed by PTA to operators for the amount of the over-payment calculated according to the pro-rata formula in paragraph 6 by 30 September. - 13.
+- 12. At the end of the 3 year period commencing on 1 July 2003 and the end of each subsequent 3 year period the amount standing to the credit of the Over-payment Account must be distributed by PTA to Operators (who have negotiated inside the Code) for the amount of the over-payment calculated according to the pro-rata formula in paragraph 6 by 30 September. - 13.
 Payments in respect of non-regime operators will be retained by PTA, subject to the terms of any agreement to the contrary. - 14.
-No payment is to be made from the Over-payment Account without the prior approval of the Regulator. - 15.
-The Over-payment Accounts must be audited each year by an independent auditor appointed by PTA at PTA's expense.
-The audit must be completed by 31 August.
-The audit will ensure that each of the amounts credited to the Over-payment Account is correct and in respect of the audit for the year which is the end of the 3 year period that the interest credited and payment of amounts from the Over-payment Account is appropriate and consistent with the Over-payment Rules.
-The auditor's report is to be provided to the Regulator as soon as it is completed, and is to be confirmed by the Regulator. - 16.
-If the audited and confirmed over-payment is different to that calculated by PTA in paragraph 9 or 10, an adjustment is to be made to the Overpayment Account as if it occurred on 31 July. - 17.
-The following provisions are to be included in PTA's Railway Access Agreements: - Within seven (7) days of the date of this agreement PTA must, in accordance with Rule #7 of the Over-payment Rules, establish within its books of account an account to be styled "Over-payment Account" and must maintain that account at all times during the continuation of this agreement. - PTA must at all times operate the Over-payment Account in a manner consistent with the requirements of the Over-payment Rules and must make payments to the operator in a manner and at the times contemplated by the Over-payment Rules.
+No payment is to be made from the Over-payment Account without the prior approval of the ERA. - 15.
+The following provisions are to be included in Railway Access Agreements between PTA and Operators which are negotiated inside the Code: - Within seven (7) days of the date of this agreement PTA must, in accordance with Rule #7 of the Over-payment Rules, establish within its books of account an account to be styled "Over-payment Account" and must maintain that account at all times during the continuation of this agreement. - PTA must at all times operate the Over-payment Account in a manner consistent with the requirements of the Over-payment Rules and must make payments to the operator in a manner and at the times contemplated by the Over-payment Rules.